 T) Provisions, Contingent Liabilities and Contingent Assets

-Provision is recognized in the accounts when there is a present obligation as a result of past event(s) and it is probable that there will be an outflow of resources required to settle the obligation and a reliable estimate can be made.
-Provisions are not discounted to their present value and are determined based on the best estimate required to settle the obligation at the reporting date.
+there will be an outflow of resources required to settle the obligation and a reliable estimate can be made.
+Provisions are measured at the present value of management's best estimate of the expenditure required to settle the present obligation at the reporting date.
 These estimates are reviewed at each reporting date and adjusted to reflect the current best estimate.

 Contingent Liabilities are disclosed in the financial statements unless the possibility of outflow of resources is remote.
 Contingent Assets are neither recognized nor disclosed in the financial statements.